HashimThePassionate/Linux-Mastery-For-Everyone/17_server_administration/02_managing_containers_with_docker/readme.md

 * **COMMAND:** The command that created or is running in that namespace.

 This command is a great way to "peek under the hood" and see the isolation boundaries the kernel is enforcing.

+# 🧠 Linux cgroups (Control Groups)

+**Cgroups** (short for Control Groups) are a Linux kernel feature that allows you to allocate resources—such as CPU time, system memory, network bandwidth, or combinations of these resources—among hierarchically ordered groups of processes.

+While **namespaces** isolate *what* a process can see (like files or network interfaces), **cgroups** restrict *how much* of the system's resources a process can use.

+### ⚙️ What do Cgroups Control?
+Cgroups provide a mechanism to limit, account for, and isolate the resource usage (CPU, memory, disk I/O, network, etc.) of a collection of processes.

+Key resources managed by cgroups include:
+* **🧠 Memory:** Limits how much RAM a group of processes can use.
+If they exceed the limit, the Out of Memory (OOM) killer might terminate them.
+* **💻 CPU:** Limits the amount of CPU time a group can consume (e.g., "Container A gets 20% of the CPU").
+* **💾 I/O (Input/Output):** Limits read/write speeds to block devices (hard drives), preventing one container from hogging all disk performance.
+* **🌐 Network:** (Often managed via `net_cls` or `net_prio`) Tags network packets to control bandwidth priority.

+### 🌳 The Hierarchy Concept
+Cgroups are organized hierarchically, similar to a file system tree.
+* **Inheritance:** Every child group inherits the attributes and limits of its parent group.
+* **Multiple Hierarchies:** You can have different hierarchies for different resources.
+For example, you might group processes one way for CPU usage and a completely different way for Memory usage, though modern implementations (cgroups v2) tend to unify this into a single hierarchy for simplicity.

+### 🤝 The Power Couple: Cgroups + Namespaces
+This is the secret sauce behind modern containers like Docker:

+1.  **Namespaces:** Provide **Isolation**.
+(The container thinks it's the only thing running on the system).
+2.  **Cgroups:** Provide **Resource Management**.
+(The container is stopped from using 100% of the host's RAM or CPU).

+By combining these two technologies, resources are allocated and managed for each container separately.
+This architecture allows containers to be lightweight and run as isolated entities compared to the heavier hardware emulation required by Virtual Machines.